Intelligent and Interactive Systems

 : Track Director

-Music informatics, artificial intelligence, accompaniment systems, computer generated musical analysis, musical signal processing, modeling of musical interpretation, computer generated musical analysis, data science, machine learning
+Music in informatics, artificial intelligence, accompaniment systems, computer generated musical analysis, musical signal processing, modeling of musical interpretation, computer generated musical analysis, data science, machine learning

 Cognitive science, computational and theoretical biology.
 Understanding how coordinated behavior arises from the dynamical interaction of an animal’s nervous system, its body and its environment.
-Evolution and analysis of dynamical “nervous systems” for model agents, neuromechanical modeling of animals, biologically-inspired robotics, and dynamical systems approaches to behavior and cognition.
+Evolution and analysis of dynamical “nervous systems” for model agents neuromechanical modeling of animals, biologically-inspired robotics, and dynamical systems approaches to behavior and cognition.

 Computer vision, object recognition, 3d reconstruction, image processing, artificial intelligence, data mining, machine learning, social media, wearable computers.

-Human-robot interaction, social robotics, human-centered computing, cross-cultural studies of technology design and use, science and technology studies, assistive technology, user-centered design and evaluation.
+Human-robot interaction, social robotics, human-centered computing, cross-cultural studies of technology design and use, science and technology studies assistive technology, user-centered design and evaluation.

 Bioinformatics and Computational Biology, Artificial Intelligence, Complex Networks and Systems, Intelligent Interactive Systems, Machine Learning, Cognitive Science

-Cognitive science, developmental psychology, language learning, embodied social cognition, multimodal human-human and human-robot interactions, perception and action, data mining and computational modeling.
+Cognitive science, developmental psychology, language learning, embodied social cognition multimodal human-human and human-robot interactions, perception and action, data mining and computational modeling.

 Required Courses